melodyxnguyen/melodyxnguyen/README.md

 ### Contact 📬

-Always feel free to reach me by email at melody.nguyen@pace.edu or connect on [LinkedIn](https://www.linkedin.com/in/melodyxnguyen/).
+Always feel free to reach me by email at melody.nguyen@pace.edu or connect via [LinkedIn](https://www.linkedin.com/in/melodyxnguyen/).

 ____________________________________________________________________________________